Marcilele/portfolio/README.md

 ## Result Storage

 Depending on the specific requirements of the analysis, results were either stored in Redis for rapid retrieval or persisted in MySQL for structured storage.

-Visualization & Application Deployment
+## Visualization & Application Deployment

 Developed an interactive dashboard using Springboot, incorporating echarts for a dynamic display of the analyzed data, highlighting trends, and insights related to Flipkart's fashion products.
+Youtube link: https://www.youtube.com/watch?v=hoHWk2Ni3S8

 ## Technologies Used